CarterKuehn2025/CSCE4350-DatabaseProject/README.md

 4. Run w/ Connector.jar file:
 `java -cp ".:mysql-connector-j-8.4.0/mysql-connector-j-8.4.0.jar" main`

-5. Input UNT EUID and profile ID found on homescreen of myUNT
+5. Input UNT EUID, then your 8-digit UNT ID found on homescreen of myUNT

 6. Select the query by moving with the arrow keys and pressing enter.